Range Checker

 The construction gives us the following capabilities:

-- For long traces (when ), we can do over arbitrary 16-bit range-checks.
+- For long traces (when ), we can do an essentially unlimited number of arbitrary 16-bit range-checks.

-- For short traces (), we can range-check at slightly fewer than unique values, but if there are duplicates, we may be able to range-check up to total values.
+- For short traces (), we can range-check slightly fewer than unique values, but there is essentially no practical limit to the total number of range checks.

 Execution trace

-The range checker's execution trace looks like the table described in the optimizations section above.
+The range checker's execution trace looks as follows:

 - contains the values to be range checked.

-- During the 16-bit section of the trace (when ), these values go from to .
-Values must either stay the same or increase by less than at each step.
+- These values go from to .
+Values must either stay the same or increase by powers of 3 less than or equal to .

 Execution trace constraints